-- GUI testing: This tests GUI characteristics -- text formatting, text boxes, buttons, lists, layout, colors, fonts, font sizes, and so on.
+- Graphical user interface testing: This tests GUI characteristics such as text formatting, text boxes, buttons, lists, layout, colors, fonts, font sizes, and so on.
 GUI testing is time-consuming, and third-party companies often take on the task instead of developers.

-These are necessary to identify areas of weakness and overlap in each phase of the software development lifecycle.
+Different levels of testing are used to identify areas of weakness and overlap in each phase of the software development lifecycle.

 - Unit testing: Developers test the most basic parts of code like classes, interfaces, and functions/procedures.
 They know how their code should respond and can make adjustments depending on output.

 - Component testing: Other names are module or program testing.
 It’s similar to unit testing but contains a higher level of integration.
 Modules of the software are tested for defects to verify their individual function.

 - Integration testing: This identifies errors when modules are integrated.
 Different integration tests are bottom up, top down, and functional incremental.